-Cub Scout's is piloting the Lion program for kindergarten-age boys.
+Cub Scout's Lion program is for kindergarten-age youth.
 As a Lion, your kindergartner will make friends, laugh loud, gain confidence, discover nature, and most of all…have fun!
-He’ll experience the Scouting concepts of character development, leadership, citizenship, and personal fitness through engaging and exciting adventures!!
-Your kindergartener will have a blast exploring the world around him in ways that fuel his imagination and creativity.
+Experience the Scouting concepts of character development, leadership, citizenship, and personal fitness through engaging and exciting adventures!!
+Your kindergartener will have a blast exploring the world in ways that fuel imagination and creativity.

-No matter what age or grade a boy joins Cub Scouting, he must earn his Bobcat badge before he can advance to the rank of Tiger, Wolf, Bear or Webelos.
-The Bobcat requirements include demonstrating his understanding of Scouting's core values and being able to recite the Cub Scout Promise, Law of the Pack and Motto.
-Additionally he must be able to demonstrate the Cub Scout sign, Handshake and Salute.
+No matter what age or grade a youth joins Cub Scouting, first earned is the Bobcat badge before advancement to the rank of Tiger, Wolf, Bear or Webelos.
+The Bobcat requirements include demonstrating the understanding of Scouting's core values and being able to recite the Cub Scout Promise, Law of the Pack and Motto.
+Additionally required is to demonstrate the Cub Scout sign, Handshake and Salute.

-To earn the Wolf Badge a boy must pass 12 achievements involving simple physical and mental skills.
-His parent or guardian approves each achievement by signing his book.
-After he has earned the Wolf Badge a boy is encouraged to work on the Wolf electives until he completes the second grade, or turns 9 years old.
+Requirements to earn the Wolf Badge are to pass 12 achievements involving simple physical and mental skills.
+The parent or guardian approves each achievement by signing off in Scoutbook.
+After earning the Wolf Badge the youth is encouraged to work on the Wolf electives until he completes the second grade, or turns 9 years old.

-The Bear rank is for boys who have completed the second grade or are 9 years old.
-There are 24 Bear achievements in four categories and boys must complete 12 of these to earn the Bear Badge.
-When the boy has earned the Bear Badge he may work on electives.
-The elective projects a Cub Scout can work on are aimed at kindling his interest in new hobbies as well as teaching him new skills that will be useful in his later years.
+The Bear rank is for youth who have completed the second grade or are 9 years old.
+There are 24 Bear achievements in four categories and the requirement is to complete 12 of these to earn the Bear Badge.
+When having earned the Bear Badge the electives may be worked on to kindling interest in new hobbies as well as teaching new skills that will be useful in later years.

 The pinnacle of Cub Scouting is the Arrow of Light Award.
-The requirements for this badge include developing outdoor skills, gaining an understanding of the values of scouting and preparing to become a Boy Scout.
-The Arrow of Light is the only award presented at an annual Narragansett Council ceremony and is one of the only two Cub Scout badges (the other is the religious award emblem) that can be worn on a Boy Scout uniform.
+The requirements for this badge include developing outdoor skills, gaining an understanding of the values of scouting and preparing to join Scouts, BSA.
+The Arrow of Light is the only award presented at an annual Narragansett Council ceremony and is one of the only two Cub Scout badges (the other is the religious award emblem) that can be worn on a Scouts, BSA uniform.

-Adults are also required to complete the BSA Adult Application form.
+Adults please note that you are also required to complete the BSA Adult Application form.